 "Pleasure Man" written by MAE WEST had its opening night on 1 October 1928 padlocked by the police.
 Alan Brooks who portrayed Rodney Terrill died at the end of September — — on 29 September 1936 — — in Saranac Lake, NY, at age 48.
-Did the stressful 1930s obscenity trial contribute to his early demise?
+The actor was treated at Will Rogers Hospital for TB, the disease that contributed to his early demise.

 • • Actor Alan Brooks, who played the title role, swore on the witness stand that he was astonished to discover that his character in "Pleasure Man" had died from being castrated.
 The debonair 42-year-old leading man testified in smart-looking spats and a gorgeous suit.